This chapter of our documentation is still in beta. We welcome feedback, corrections,

 but you need special permission to create and change files in the repository.
 We will

-give you write-permission on the portfolio that contains the files for the play you are encoding.
-(RAs: If
+give you write-permission on the directory that contains the files for the play you are encoding.
+For information

-Your portfolio, along with all of LEMDO’s project files and code, is stored in a Subversion (SVN) repository.
+Your edition directory, along with all of LEMDO’s project files and code, is stored in a Subversion (SVN) repository.
 This repository keeps a copy of every version of every file so

 that, if needed, we can retrieve a previous version of a file, directory (i.e., folder),